epapiez/ThinkCPPRunestone/_sources/Chapter5/overloading.rst

 Overloading
 -----------

-In the previous section you might have noticed that fred and area perform similar functions—finding the area of a circle—but take different parameters.
-For area, we have to provide the radius; for fred we provide two points.
+In the previous section you might have noticed that ''fred'' and ''area'' perform similar functions—finding the area of a circle—but take different parameters.
+For ''area'', we have to provide the radius; for ''fred'' we provide two points.

 If two functions do the same thing, it is natural to give them the same name.
-In other words, it would make more sense if fred were called area.
+In other words, it would make more sense if ''fred'' were called ''area''.

 Having more than one function with the same name, which is called **overloading**, is legal in C++ *as long as each version takes different parameters*.
-So we can go ahead and rename fred:
+So we can go ahead and rename ''fred'':

 ::